 - Smear with some butter once you transfer flatbread to the plate.
 Better served still warm!

-If you liked this Georgian Khachapuri Recipe, I would appreciate it so much if you would share it on Pinterest or you could give the recipe a star review!
+If you enjoyed this Georgian Khachapuri recipe, please share it on Pinterest or give it a star rating!

 Khachapuri Recipe – How to Make Georgian Cheese Bread